-For the Leadership in Medicine Program: Students applying for the accelerated B.S./M.S. or M.B.A./M.D. program sponsored by Union College, Union's Graduate College, and Albany Medical College must present at least four years of English; one year each of biology, chemistry, and physics; and at least three years of college preparatory mathematics.
+For the Leadership in Medicine Program: Students applying for the accelerated B.S./M.S. or M.B.A./M.D. program sponsored by Union College, Union Graduate College, and Albany Medical College must present at least four years of English, one year each of biology, chemistry, and physics, and at least three years of college preparatory mathematics.

 Interviews and Group Information Sessions: Interviews are strongly recommended.
 Appointments should be made two weeks in advance of the proposed visit by calling (518) 388-6112 or 888-843-6688.
-Arrangements for interviews with alumni may be made by calling the alumni admissions coordinator at (518) 388-6084.
-Personal interviews are scheduled on weekdays from May

-1 to Feb.
-1. Group information sessions are held during the summer and on selected Saturdays in the fall.
+To arrange for an interview with an alumnus/a go to www.union.edu/alumniinterview.
+Personal interviews are offered on weekdays from May 1 to Jan 15.
+All interviews must be scheduled by Dec.
+15. Group information sessions are held during the summer and on selected Saturdays in the fall.
 Student-guided tours are available in conjunction with interviews and group information sessions.
 Transfers may visit at any time.
 Contact the Admissions Office for daily schedules.

-School Reports and Recommendations: The secondary school report form, requesting a recommendation from the guidance counselor and a transcript of the academic record, is part of the application packet.
+School Reports and Recommendations: The secondary school report form, requesting a recommendation from the guidance counselor and a transcript of the academic record, is part of the application.
 The transcript should include a listing of the courses in progress as well as completed courses.
 A report of mid-year grades is required.
 The Admissions Committee requires that each candidate request a letter of recommendation from one of his or her secondary school teachers.
-The recommendations are confidential and should be sent directly to the Admissions Office by the teacher.
+The recommendation is confidential and should be sent directly to the Admissions Office by the teacher.
 All materials must be on file with the Admissions Office by Feb.
 1.